heng-shan/Battery/README.md

-# Battery
+# MDFI
 # Qt Battery Defect Detection

 This repository contains a Qt-based C++ application for battery defect detection.
 The GUI and core logic are implemented in Qt Widgets, allowing rapid deployment on any platform with Qt support.
+It also provides the core code for our TCE journal paper, “Advancing Industrial Battery Defect Analysis via Multi‑Domain Feature Integration and Optimized Neural Pruning for Edge System.”

 ## Project Structure
 ├── main.cpp # Application entry point